 Buying a car online?
 Five tips to ensure you are not scammed

 Digital sales channels in the Indian automobile industry have gained mammoth traction in Covid-19 times with almost every car and bike brand in the country offering a simple and convenient way of making new purchases.
 Digital sales platforms are almost always claimed as safe but this reference is mostly related to health safety.
+Equally important, however, is financial safety and safety related to online transactions and payments.
+Here is where some with nefarious intentions can pose a threat to your plans of driving home a beautiful new ride.

 Trending CarsFind More Cars